Lamden/docs/docs/wallet/first_vault_install.md

 ---
 ![](/img/wallet/gif/1.0.0_wallet_install.gif)

-The Lamden Vault is a Chrome Extention and can be installed from the Chrome Web Store.
+The Lamden Vault is a Chrome Extension and can be installed from the Chrome Web Store.

 **This is the only official wallet from Lamden**